iancze/DiskJockey/README.md

     Your JudithExcalibur scripts are successfully linked.
     Exiting

-Note, if you would like to use the plotting scripts (`scripts/plot_model.jl`) or the IO routines for SMA and ALMA data (`scripts/read_SMA.py`), you will also need a Python installation with the following packages installed: `numpy`, `scipy`, `matplotlib`, `h5py`, and `astropy`.
+Second, to use the plotting scripts (`scripts/plot_chmaps.jl`) or the IO routines for SMA and ALMA data (`scripts/read_SMA.py`), you will also need a Python installation with the following packages installed: `numpy`, `scipy`, `matplotlib`, `Jupyter/IPython`, `Jupyter/IJulia`, `h5py`, and `astropy`.
 The anaconda Python distribution is a great way to take care of these dependencies.

-With the package successfully installed, see the documentation in the `docs/` folder on how to get started fitting a specific disk.
+With the package successfully installed, see the documentation in the `docs/` folder on how to get started fitting a specific source.